steveh-github/async-demo-js/README.md

 # Advanced Async Patterns in JavaScript

-This project demonstrates advanced async/await patterns using native JavaScript Promises.
-Ideal for showcasing modern JavaScript concurrency on GitHub.
+This project demonstrates async/await patterns using JavaScript Promises.

 ## 🧩 Features